raulcano/articles/inflation-and-price-stability.md

 Technology is a deflationary force.
 That is, as productivity increases, goods and services become cheaper.
 We cannot predict, however, which technologies will revolutionize which areas so the best we can do is to reflect those productivity changes in the prices of the products and services affected.

-Pretending that inflating the money supply according to productivity is somehow helping to make the world more predictable, is not only completely wrong, but also it introduces a whole new set of problems and unfairness in the system.
+Pretending that inflating the money supply according to productivity is somehow helping to make the world more predictable, is not only naive and wrong, but also it introduces a whole new set of problems and unfairness in the system.

 Wouldn't it send a clearer message to the market to directly change the price of the product that had its output affected?
-It seems to me a crazy way of seeing things and clearly the proposed solution misses the point it tries to defend (predictability).
+The argument from price stability seems to me a crazy way of seeing things and clearly the proposed solution misses the point it tries to defend (predictability).

 In summary, with a rate of monetary inflation pegged to productivity, we lose information about the evolution of the means of production of products and services.
-With no monetary inflation however, knowledge is better relayed since prices are attached to each element in the economy and affected by its relevant characteristics, instead of being aggregated and into arbitrary indices which are unfairly composed and ignore the individual choices of each person.
+With no monetary inflation however, knowledge is better relayed since prices are attached to each element in the economy and affected by its relevant characteristics, instead of being aggregated into arbitrary indices which are unfairly composed and ignore the individual choices of each person.

 [Back to Table of Contents](#toc)